cosminlucian48/smart_grid_optimizer_mas/README.md

 SmartGrid Optimizer is a distributed energy management system designed to optimize the operation of smart grids.
 It utilizes a multi-agent system framework to efficiently manage energy production, load, and storage across different locations in an electrical grid.

+This project is based on an agent-centric development approach, implemented using the JADE (Java Agent DEvelopment Framework) framework.
+Agents, autonomous software entities capable of decision-making and action-taking in a specific environment, play a pivotal role in coordinating and optimizing the operations of the electrical grid.

 ## 🚀 Features

 - **Multi-Agent System Integration**: Utilizes JADE (Java Agent DEvelopment Framework) for implementing a multi-agent system architecture.